Brain Injury Lawyer & Traumatic Brain Injury Attorney

 Illnesses Related to TBI

 TBI can lead to several short-term and long-term illnesses, including Alzheimer’s, Parkinson’s, and epilepsy.
 These diseases bring along their own set of complications.
-For example, TBI patients become more prone to Parkinson’s due to the loss of a specific neuron, affecting the motor skills of the patient and causing symptoms such as stiffness, trembling, slowed movement, poor and unsteady gait, and shuffled walking.
+For example, TBI patients become more prone to Parkinson’s due to the loss of a specific neuron, affecting the patient’s motor skills and causing symptoms such as stiffness, trembling, slowed movement, poor and unsteady gait, and shuffled walking.
 Research has also established a link between patients who have previously suffered a traumatic brain injury and Alzheimer’s.

 Who Calculates the Cost?

 TBIs don’t only have immediate costs, and your final settlement should also account for future medical expenses relating to your injury or its complications.
-The insurance company will always push for the lowest compensation amount possible, but your lawyer can fight to get you the compensation you are legally entitled to.
+The insurance company will always push for the lowest compensation possible, but your lawyer can fight to get you the compensation you are legally entitled to.

 What About Situations Involving Life Support?